How DEC charities are providing aid as the crisis evolves

 Below are some examples of how DEC charities have been supporting people in Gaza since October 2024.

-• Using DEC funds ActionAid have provided hot meals, shelter service, services, and winterisation items to more than 19,000 beneficiaries so far in the central and southern area of Gaza Strip.
+• Using DEC funds ActionAid provided hot meals, shelter service, and winterisation items to more than 19,000 beneficiaries so far in the central and southern area of Gaza Strip.

 • Action Against Hunger, with the support of DEC appeal funds, has provided lifesaving water to more than 120,000 individuals in north Gaza and Gaza City.
 As a result of damaged water systems, distribution through water trucking remains the only possible source of clean water in some areas.

-• Oxfam and their local partners are providing families in the Deir al Balah and Khan Younis areas of Gaza with much-needed cash assistance.
-They will also be providing psychosocial support for women dealing with ongoing trauma.
+• Oxfam and their local partners provided families in the Deir al Balah and Khan Younis areas of Gaza with much-needed cash assistance.
+They have also been providing psychosocial support for women dealing with ongoing trauma.

-• The British Red Cross and their local partners are providing vital medical care to some of the many sick and injured, supporting hospitals and clinics and providing essential medicines.
+• The British Red Cross and their local partners provided vital medical care to some of the many sick and injured, supporting hospitals and clinics and providing essential medicines.

-• Concern Worldwide and their local partners have been distributing clean water every two days in Gaza to displaced people living in camps.
+• Concern Worldwide and their local partners distributed clean water in Gaza to displaced people living in camps.
 They are also distributing hygiene supplies, and building sanitation facilities in camps.

 Lebanon